Essential English Tourism Vocabulary for Connecting with Any Traveler

 Even though you’re both speaking English, your guest may use vocabulary that you’re unfamiliar with.
 Likewise, they might have an accent that’s difficult for you to understand.
 Here are some polite ways to ask them to repeat or clarify what they said.

-Invite your guests to ask questions with these phrases
+To invite your guests to ask questions

 Some cultures encourage people to be outspoken, while those from other parts of the world prefer people to act in a more reserved manner.
 Make all of your guests feel welcome by encouraging them to ask questions.

 Common Scenarios in Tourism English